T

 landmark

-• Check for ongoing events or exhibitions.
+• Check the schedule for any ongoing exhibitions or events.

 4. Evening